 History of Edvin Loach Old Church

 The herringbone-pattern stonework on the north and south walls is a feature of early Norman churches in this part of England, as is the style of the simple south doorway.
 However, fragments of stone sculpture in the style known as ‘Hereford School’ might point to a slightly later date for the church, in the 12th century.

 Outside the church, the boundary of the Norman castle bailey formed a roughly square enclosure about 70 metres (229 feet) wide.
-It was surrounded by a ditch about 4 metres (13 feet) wide, now visible as a shallow depression in the field to the south.
+It was surrounded by a ditch about 4 metres (13 feet) wide, which is now visible as a shallow depression in the field to the south.

 The higher level of the graveyard, especially at its western end, is accounted for by many generations of burials in this small rural community.